rev-net/revnet-core/README.md

 # Retailism Template

-This repo provides tools for deploying Retailistic projects.
+This repo provides tools for deploying Retailistic network.
 It's an implementation using Juicebox and Uniswap.

 For a Retailism TLDR, see https://jango.eth.limo/9E01E72C-6028-48B7-AD04-F25393307132/.